/track/v2/projects/{projectToken}

 - Identify problematic callers: Remember that limits apply per IP address.

-- Contact support: If your API usage is legitimate but hitting limits, reach out to your Customer Success Manager for limit increase requests.
+- Contact support: If your API usage is legitimate but hitting limits, reach out to your Customer Success Manager for a limit increase request.

 Proxy configurations